Security Provider

 Step 3: OpenKM configuration

-You need this content into your openkm.xml
+You need this content in your openkm.xml

 <?xml version="1.0" encoding="UTF-8"?>